 - Appointed as one of the ambassadors for the National Volunteer & Philanthropy Centre (NVPC) for their Giving Week campaign from 28 November to 5 December 2017.
 Find out how you can give here

-- Commissioned by Changi Airport Group to conceptualise, draw, paint and design wallpaper hoardings inspired by the theme of tropical plants and botanical subjects found at the airport.
+- Commissioned by Changi Airport Group to conceptualise and design a botanicall installation filled with live plants and a series of botanical illustrations inspired by the theme of tropical plants and botanical subjects found at the airport.

 - Commissioned by Mandai Park Holdings to create a large format botanical illustration of three critically endangered and vulnerable native trees to commemorate the partnership between Mandai Park Holdings and Banyan Tree Holdings.